The health of business partner relationships can make or break a business.

 The downfall of WordPerfect in the 1990s was a direct result of a clash of values between the WordPerfect team and the management of the company that bought them, Novell Corporation.
 Novell’s insistence that the WordPerfect team follow their more rigid views of management led to resignations in droves.
 They were later forced to sell WordPerfect for a lot less than what it was purchased for.

 Your values feed directly into your vision for the company.
 That's why you should take the time to write out your core values and share them with each other before launching a shared venture.

 It’s not just about potential moral conflict, but differences in terms of goals as well.
-For example, what if one person assumes the goal is for the company to become a worldwide conglomerate, while the other partner just wants a thriving, local business with a good reputation in the community?
+For example, what if one person assumes the goal for the company is to become a worldwide conglomerate, while the other partner just wants a thriving, local business with a good reputation in the community?